-- Understand the historical and political context of contemporary education policy and reform. - Explore and evaluate federal and state policies related to academic standards, assessment, accountability, and school choice (Musset, 2012). - Understand the emergence of new policy actors and policy networks driving educational change at the local, national, and global levels (Ball, 2012; McDonald, 2013; Spring, 2014). - Evaluate the efficacy of current trends in education policy by evaluating the outcomes of specific policies through the lens of their stated goals (Gleason et al., 2010; Orfield and Frankenberg, 2013).

-Consider the practical impact of current trends in education policy on their day-today practice, student learning, and the normative ideals of American public education.
+- Understand the historical and political context of contemporary education policy and reform. - Explore and evaluate federal and state policies related to academic standards, assessment, accountability, and school choice. - Understand the emergence of new policy actors and policy networks driving educational change at the local, national, and global levels. - Evaluate the efficacy of current trends in education policy by evaluating the outcomes of specific policies through the lens of their stated goals. - Consider the practical impact of current trends in education policy on their day-to-day practice, student learning, and the normative ideals of American public education.